 From 1995 to the present, Rev Kilby was a bi-vocational pastor and/or a staff member to a number of churches with the exception of 8/2007 to 8/2009 when he was in ministry full time.

 From 2/1995 thru 12/1997, Rev Kilby was Pastor of the United Missionary Baptist Church in Harrisburg, PA.
-This is a family church where Rev Kilby helped with membership growth and ministry development.
+This was a family church where Rev Kilby helped with membership growth and ministry development.

 In 1998, Rev Kilby and his wife, Gail, started a ministry entitled Victory In Christ Ministries.
 During this time, Robert III, their son, accepted Christ as his personal Savior.
 During this time, Rev Kilby was told by God that he is called to rebuild ministries.
 With this spiritual insight Rev and Sister Kilby ended the new ministry effort.